 This document is a comprehensive review of heat production technologies and associated fuels.
 Present, medium and long-term energy costs are evaluated, and business cases for DH are identified.
 Local constraints, such as availability of biomass, geothermal energy, and supply sources for fossil fuels such as gas and oil are considered.
 The particular cases of security of supply are considered for the case of unique suppliers (e.g. Russian natural gas) in order to avoid excessive price volatility.

-The information gathered in this task are later used within the project to select the most suitable heat production mix for each of the districts and surrounding regions within RELaTED.
+The information gathered in this task is later used within the project to select the most suitable heat production mix for each of the districts and surrounding regions within RELaTED.